tatchap/Face-recognition-system/README.md

 # Accuracy plot

 Data Preparation (optional)
 The original FER2013 dataset in Kaggle is available as a single csv file.
-I had converted into a dataset of images in the PNG format for training/testing.

 In case you are looking to experiment with new datasets, you may have to deal with data in the csv format.
 I have provided the code I wrote for data preprocessing in the dataset_prepare.py file which can be used for reference.